 Most adult-use states allow localities to ban marijuana stores.
 In rural areas with bans, home cultivation may be the only source of cannabis other than illicit dealers.

 In Alaska, California, Colorado, Maine, Massachusetts, Michigan, Oregon, and Vermont, adults 21 and older may cultivate cannabis.
 In Nevada, adults may grow cannabis if they live 25 miles or more from the nearest cannabis store.
-Of the adult-use states, only Washington doesn’t allow any adult-use home cultivation; there, only patients may cultivate.
+Of the adult-use states, only Washington and Illinois do not allow any adult-use home cultivation; there, only patients may cultivate.

 In 2013, Pew found 12 percent of Americans used marijuana in the past year, and 53 percent of them did so at least partly for medical purposes.
 See www.pewresearch.org/fact-tank/2013/04/17/marijuana-use-increased-over-the-last-decade/.